 For remote work, Slack can’t be beat.
 It’s a smart group chat-style system which lets everyone see the same files and the same conversations at the same time.
 Keep everyone on track, and in contact, even if half of your team is on the other side of the planet.
 And, at the same time, tame the dreaded inbox beast.

 For marketing campaigns using email, or newsletters, MailChimp is a great solution.
 With MailChimp, you can add automation to marketing while still making your customers feel like they are getting your personal, undivided attention.
-MailChimp also keeps track of helpful metrics, such as your subscribe/unsubscribe rates.
+You can even use it for ad retargeting.

 Get an online Human Resources Department with Gusto.
 Run payroll and benefits, keep track of taxes, and time off calculations.
 Set up direct deposit and assure ACA compliance as well.

 No problem with both of these services.
-Skype also has a handy chat feature which can be used for fast communications which don’t require a call.
+Skype also has a handy chat feature which you can use for fast communications which don’t require a call.
 Google Hangouts are better for larger teams (more than about five or six team members).
 Neither Google Hangouts nor Skype charges you for long distance.